Growthy

 Back to the example.
 The $235 printer goes to Computer Equipment (asset if over the de minimis threshold, otherwise Office Supplies if elected).
 The $45 paper is Office Supplies.
 The $89 coffee maker is Office Supplies (break-room).
 The $118 book is Dues & Subscriptions for a professional reference.

 Split the transaction across four lines that match the receipt.
-Coding the whole $487.32 to Office Supplies because the bank feed shows one AMAZON BUSINESS charge is how depreciable assets get buried and year-end depreciation misses a printer.
+Coding the whole $487.32 to Office Supplies because the bank feed shows one AMAZON BUSINESS charge buries the depreciable asset.
+Year-end depreciation misses the printer.

 §263(a) de minimis rule